 Get in the car and head to a neighboring city for the day.
 Go to the children's museum or hit the bouncy house park.
 Changing up your scenery for the day and making a trip out of it will make your child feel special because this family-friendly day trip is all about him or her.
 Let them navigate the route or pick between two neighboring cities for a feeling of ownership.

 Keep the celebration simple but memorable with a sleepover.
-Instead of a cake and full-on party with decorations, you can hit the grocery store for some snacks everyone can munch on as they play games, tell stories and watch a movie.
+Instead of a cake and full-on party with decorations, you can hit the grocery store for some snacks everyone can munch on as they play games, tell stories, and watch a movie.
 For younger kids, try a "sleep under."
 The kids stay for snacks and a movie, but all go home to sleep.